justinnaldzin/big-data-benchmarking/README.md

 - Limit query results to a specified row limit
 - Drop tables (only on the newly created tables) immediately after the benchmark
 - Output benchmarking results to CSV
-- Present the results in an interactive HTML dashboard containing plots and graphs using the [Bokeh](http://bokeh.pydata.org/) server web app
+- Present the results in an interactive HTML dashboard containing plots and graphs using a [Bokeh](http://bokeh.pydata.org/) server web app

-## Prerequisites
+## Requirements

 - [Vagrant](https://www.vagrantup.com/) - A tool for building complete development environments
 - [VirtualBox](https://www.virtualbox.org/) - A cross-platform virtualization application